Coronavirus digest: Police clear 3,000 revelers from Hamburg park | DW | 19.06.2021

 Here's a roundup of the major coronavirus-related stories from around the world.

-The leaders of Germany and France have called for vigilance to prevent the spread of a coronavirus variant that this week prompted Britain to delay the planned relaxation of pandemic restrictions in England.
+The leaders of Germany and France have called for vigilance to prevent the spread of a coronavirus variant that this week prompted the UK to delay the planned relaxation of pandemic restrictions in England.

 Chancellor Angela Merkel said that while Germany has very low numbers of new COVID-19 infections at present, the "aggressive" delta variant could lead to a rise in new cases.